wordplate/wordplate.github.io/docs/post-types.md

 require base_path('vendor/johnbillion/extended-cpts/extended-cpts.php');
 ```

-## Usage

 Now you can register new custom post types with the `register_extended_post_type` helper function.
-Visit the [documentation](https://github.com/johnbillion/extended-cpts#readme) to read more about the plugin.

 ```php
 register_extended_post_type('event');
 ```

+Visit the [documentation](https://github.com/johnbillion/extended-cpts#readme) to read more about the plugin.